wireitcollege/formatting-with-css-part-two/README.md

 ![image](http://i.imgur.com/FAWlqEV.png)

-In this case, the image is "floated" to the left (with a little margin on the right hand side to separate it from the text):
+In this case, the image is "floated" to the left:

 ```html
 <html>